Training360/Angular-architect-library/README.md

 - `cd .\ngc-form-controls`
 - `npx nx g @nx/angular:component rating`
 - Choose the right path.
-- Import the new compnent into the appcomponent and display it.
+- Import the new component into the app component and display it.

 ## BUILD the Library
 - Publish assets into the package, in the ng-package.json file: